rickmanley-nc/satellite/README.md

 - Need to inherit puppet environment to location before host group creation.
 - Need to manually create hostgroups, medium not found during hammer execution
 - Need to manually create OpenSCAP policy after hostgroup is created.
 Create both Standard with tailoring file and STIG build
 - Break OpenSCAP out into its own role.
-Include uploading the tailoring files.
+Include uploading the tailoring files. https://github.com/Ansible-Security-Compliance
-- Create STIG kickstart template and upload for provisioning (mainly need partition layout)
+- Copy existing partition templates and make a role for STIG builds.
+After importing template, will need to run the following command to add OS version: # hammer partition-table add-operatingsystem --name "Kickstart default - STIG" --operatingsystem "RedHat 7.4"
 - Need to enable ansible-tower-sync-prep role with users locked to lifecycle environments.
 - Make use of 'check-for-existing-satellite' tag.
 Currently it is not utilized and running the playbook will perform actions when we don't want them to.
 - Make tag notes